preranamishra1729-lab/file-organizer-python/README.md

-# file-organizer-python
-Python automation script for InternSpark task
+#Python automation script for InternSpark task
 # File Organizer Script

 ## What it does